Indiana Wesleyan University – Christian University and Christian College

 • Instructions for filing a complaint with the Higher Learning Commission regarding academics can be found here.

-• Federal Financial Aid and other federal obligations
+• Federal Financial Aid and Other Federal Obligations

 • Instructions for filing a complaint with the U.S. Department of Education in regard to Title IV (financial aid, civil rights violations or discrimination) can be found here.